-Nidhi Behl is planning a siege on the city with 18 eateries that serve ‘healthy’ junk food
+Nidhi Behl is planning a siege on Mumbai with 18 eateries that serve 'healthy' junk food

 She wooed us with her contemporary take on Greek and Mediterranean cuisine at Byblos Kitchen and Bar, Lower Parel, last year.
 Now, chef and restaurateur Nidhi Behl has tied up with a hospitality firm as culinary director, planning to launch 18 restaurants, all with one motto: “to serve natural fast foods, to allow no room for guilt.”

 Her first venture, Thai Ban is a budget-friendly takeaway that opens at Colaba this month.
 Close on the heels comes Beer Bums, a watering hole, along with two QSRs — Boxed and Bowled and Roti and Parathas.
 Behl is currently in London researching methods of making preservative-free artisinal beer.
 Her next stop is France, where she learns to make organic breads.